adenine-qna/q2a-waves-pay/README.md

 - Wrap the Waves payment API call with a simpler function.
 - Wrap the Waves transaction verification with a simpler function.
 - Record all payments into a database table.

+## Installation

+- Download and extract the files into the Q2A plugin folder *qa-plugin/waves-pay*.
+- In the Q2A *Admin* menu click *Plugins* sub-menu.
+- Tick the *Enabled* checkbox for the *Waves Pay* plugin.
+- Click the *Save Options* button.
+- There will be a red message saying *The Waves Payments Page page module requires some database initialization.*
+- Click the *database initialization* link.
+An instruction page will open.
+- Click the *Initialize the Database* button.
+- Done.
+Click the *Go to admin center* link.

 ## Functions